Budget 2026

 Since 1999, individuals selling an asset they've held for at least 12 months have received a 50% CGT discount — only half the gain is added to taxable income, then taxed at the marginal rate.

 From 1 July 2027, that discount is replaced with an inflation indexation method: the cost base is uplifted by inflation across the holding period, and only the “real” gain is taxed at the marginal rate.
-A 30% minimum tax on the nominal gain applies underneath as a floor — even if inflation indexation reduces the taxable real gain, the tax bill cannot fall below 30% of the original (nominal) gain.
+A 30% minimum tax on the real gainapplies as a floor — but only if your marginal rate is below 30%.
+For most investors at 30%+ marginal rates, the floor doesn't bind and you simply pay your marginal rate on the indexed real gain.

 The reform is intended to tax the real gain, not the inflation-driven part of it.
-In practice, for most current long-hold scenarios at 30%+ marginal rates, the new method produces a higher tax bill because the 30% floor binds before the indexation savings kick in.
+Despite the indexation relief, the new method still produces a higher tax bill than today's 50% discount in most long-hold scenarios — the discount was simply more generous than indexation at typical inflation rates.

 Grandfathering — do these rules apply to my assets?